ataraxao/drex/Introduction.md

 ### 3. Asymmetric Risk Profiles and Path Interoperability
 Critics will argue that if someone foregoes the corporate workforce to "train" for the CWA league but fails to secure a top-tier Primary Earner, their downside risk is catastrophic.
 This objection ignores the high utilitarian floor of the domestic sphere and severely underestimates the mutually exclusive, catastrophic risks of the alternatives.

 - **The High Utilitarian Floor and Preserved Optionality:** The skills acquired in the domestic pipeline—household logistics, emotional regulation, child-rearing efficiency—have immense intrinsic value that directly improves lived experience.
 Furthermore, **the domestic skillset is non-exclusive**.
 Developing these operational skills does not disqualify a person from concurrently or subsequently participating in the corporate sphere.
 They preserve optionality.
-This optionality includes **tiered and hybrid CWAs**, where the Domestic COO can remain partially in the workforce while still accruing scheduled domestic equity.
+Participation can also be **hybrid and negotiated** rather than total.
+A Domestic COO may:
+  - split time between the domestic sphere and the Workforce Career sphere (e.g., part-time, seasonal, consulting, or remote work),
+  - maintain a personal career track for redundancy, autonomy, or identity,
+  - adjust workload and contribution expectations over time as circumstances change (children, relocation, health, or income volatility).
+  In Gravity Model terms, the Domestic sphere does not need to “beat” the Career sphere 100% of the time.
+A tiered, hybrid approach can still raise the domestic sphere’s effective price signal by making domestic equity **explicit, enforceable, and periodically liquid**, while preserving workforce optionality.
 - **The Mutually Exclusive Risk of Sex-Work:** The explicit sex-work subset carries reputational and interoperability risk that can permanently disqualify the participant from securing a high-value domestic partnership and can constrain corporate options.
 It is a one-way street with a strict biological expiration date.
 - **The Cannibalizing Nature of the Corporate Sphere:** Dedicating one's peak family-formation years purely to a corporate path is highly antagonistic to domestic success.
 Furthermore, with the rapid advancement of Artificial Intelligence, someone risks climbing a structure that algorithms are actively dismantling, leaving them with neither domestic equity nor corporate utility.